China aims to achieve substantial progress in all-around rural revitalization by 2027

 The plan underscores raising the level of guaranteeing grain and key agricultural product supplies, proposing the goal of ensuring that grain planting areas remain stable at about 1.75 billion mu (about 117 million hectares), with cereal areas around 1.45 billion mu.

-It also urges efforts to promote a steady increase in grain production capacity to reach about 1.4 trillion jin (700 billion tonnes).
+It also urges efforts to promote a steady increase in grain production capacity to reach about 1.4 trillion jin (700 billion tons).

 The developed regions in the east and suburban villages in cities of central and western regions where conditions permit will take the lead in achieving agricultural and rural modernization by 2027, according to the plan.